dani-77/staw/sample/sites/d77void.sourceforge.io/screens.md

 Screenshots
 ----------

-Here are some samples of the different WM running in some of my machine;
+Here are some examples of various Window Managers running on my machine, presented in the order they are launched:

-In order are Hyprland, Labwc, LeftWM.
-Openbox, Qtile and Sway.

-All of them are with my configs, so expect some minor differences when you install them for the first time, like weather conditions, BAT and WIFI states.

-But it is pretty much what you will see on boot.
+- Hyprland

+- Labwc

+- LeftWM

+- Openbox

+- Qtile

+- Sway

+Please note that each configuration is tailored to my specific setup, so minor variations may occur when you install them.
+You can expect to see the following differences:

+* Weather conditions
+* Battery (BAT) status
+* Wi-Fi state

+The displayed environment is a representation of what you can expect to see upon booting the system.

 ![Hyprland](../hyprland.png)